Festival Groups

 • The Navy Larks

-The Navy Larks are a group of stout-hearted (and stout-bellied) men from the wild and rugged coast of Wiltshire, who like nothing better than to gather and sing Shanties and Songs of the Sea, always provided there is some beer close to hand.
+The Navy Larks are a group of about two dozen stout-hearted (and stout-bellied) men from the wild and rugged coast of Wiltshire, who like nothing better than to gather and sing Shanties and Songs of the Sea, preferably with some beer close to hand.

-We sing a variety of traditional sea songs and shanties plus a few of our own salty compositions, some accompanied by melodeon, guitar and even the occasional banjo!
+They sing a mix of traditional shanties, more modern songs of the sea and some of their own compositions, many accompanied on melodeon, guitar and even occasionally the banjo.

-In and around our home port of Salisbury, we perform at festivals and charity events, raising considerable sums for our favoured causes the Parkinson’s Disease Society and the RNLI.
+Around their home port of Salisbury, The Navy Larks perform at festivals and fund-raising events, raising considerable sums for their favoured charities the Parkinson’s Disease Society and the RNLI.

 • The Oggymen